 Secondary: Students will have in-class learning on alternate days and synchronous as well as learning-at-home/asynchronous learning daily with enhanced health measures in place including smaller class sizes to help maximize physical distancing.

-Special Education: Students in elementary school will attend school five days a week.
+Special Education (Elementary/Secondary): Students in elementary school will attend school five days a week.
 Secondary students in a Development Disability (DD) class will attend school five days a week.
 Other students with Special Education Needs integrated into regular courses will follow the Adapted Secondary schedule.

 Students who choose not to attend school in person will participate in virtual learning.